-From this point on most of the posts on this is basically going to be homework for me.
-I’m just going to try interpret each aspect of marketing from my own perspective (with the basic knowledge I have) and then go out and see how far off I am and continue to learn and expand my knowledge more.
+From this point on, most of the posts on this will be for my learning.
+I’m just going to try to interpret each aspect of marketing from my perspective (with the basic knowledge I have) and then go out and see how far off I am and continue to learn and expand my knowledge more.

-When advertising a product or a company it is important to highlight what ever you are trying to convey in a very creative manner.
-Whether that is new features or the product itself it is important to cover many different situations and scenarios, which would help gain larger target audiences, and having a vast majority of different types of people is very beneficial for the company.
-As well as the creative challenge involved there is also a psychological factor that comes into play, which should also be in the forefront of the advertising process in any company.
+When advertising a product or a company, it is essential to highlight whatever you are trying to convey in a very creative manner.
+Whether that is new features or the product itself, it is imperative to cover many different situations and scenarios, which would help gain larger target audiences.
+But there is also a psychological factor which I will speak about more.

-In today’s day an age you see a lot more advertisements implementing things such as; stories, certain colours, adding music or dance, or even adding celebrities or people that have a certain influence that can evoke an emotion from the people watching.
+In today’s day and age, you see more advertisements implementing things such as; stories, specific colours, adding music/dance, or even adding celebrities (influencers) that can evoke an emotion from the people watching.

-Not only do they advertise the benefits of choosing their company, but they also evoke feeling into their audience reaching many different types of people as I mention, which is a perfect combination to a successful advertising campaign.
+Not only do they advertise the benefits of choosing their company, but they also evoke feeling into their audience, reaching many different types of people, as I mentioned, which is a perfect combination of a successful advertising campaign.